braziljs/eloquente-javascript/02_program_structure.md

 `console.log` function that writes out its arguments to _some_ text output device.
 In browsers, the output lands in the ((JavaScript console)).
-This part of the browser interface is hidden by default, but most browsers open it when you press F12 or, on Mac, Command-Option-I.
+This part of the browser interface is hidden by default, but most browsers open it when you press F12 or, on a Mac, [command]{keyname}-[option]{keyname}-I.
-If that does not work, search through the menus for an item named "developer tools" or similar.
+If that does not work, search through the menus for an item named Developer Tools or similar.

 {{if interactive